HermiTech-LLC/Morty/mother/completeme.md

 ## Overview

-The current state of the Bipedal Humanoid Control System project demonstrates a solid foundation in combining an advanced neural network algorithms with real-time robotic control.
+The current state of the Bipedal Humanoid Control System project demonstrates a solid foundation in combining an advanced neural network `(P.I.N.N)` and `RL` algorithms with real-time robotic control.
 The recent updates in the FPGA and electronic circuit diagrams highlight significant progress.
 However, the following areas require attention to achieve personal completeness:

 ## General Areas of Attention